Home

 Open 1 NT

-Open Better Minor
+Open the Better Minor

 Open 1 ♦